danieljharvey/website-face/drafts/getting-started.markdown

 ---
-title: Getting Started with Haskell and Stack
+title: My First Haskell Project - Part 1
 ---

-I have not always found it clear how to get started with Haskell, so here are some words about that.
-We are going to make a tiny library for reading environment variables, which can be used for database connections or similar.
+I have not always found it clear how to get started with Haskell, and I have a small library I want to make as an experiment so I figured I'd document the process as a sort of Getting Started.
+The tiny library I wish to make is for reading environment variables, which can be used for database connections or similar.
 I use MacOS but will try not to make anything too platform specific, and link to docs where info for other systems can be found where possible.

 First, let's assume we have nothing Haskell-based on the system whatsoever, and start by installing Stack.